Ponchatoula, Louisiana: Visitor attractions

 Ponchatoula hosts Louisiana's Strawberry Festival each April and an Oktoberfest each autumn.

 The town is noted for its many antique shops along Pine Street (LA 22), open year-round.
 Eleven of the Ponchatoula Commercial Historic District buildings are determined to be historically significant and listed on the National Register of Historic Places.
 Ponchatoula is small, but it has a number of attractions including a sign on the outskirts of town with how many miles it lies from South Dakota's Wall Drug store.

-Across Highway 22 from Hardhide is the Collinswood School Museum, a former one-room schoolhouse which exhibits local artifacts and quilts.
-Between the school museum and the tracks stands the Strawberry Train, which is a steam engine and single passenger car roped off in such a way that children can safely climb into the engine and the car.
+Located in downtown Ponchatoula is the Collinswood School Museum, a former one-room schoolhouse which exhibits local artifacts and quilts.
+A memorial for the USNS Ponchatoula is also located at the museum.
+Between the school museum and the tracks stands the Strawberry Train (Louisiana Cypress #3), which is a steam engine and single passenger car roped off in such a way that children can safely climb into the engine and the car.

 The Chamber of Commerce office is located on Highway 22 at the railroad tracks and has information about these and other sights in Ponchatoula and the surrounding area.